jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 ### Setup your environment

 The quickstart README.md files are converted to HTML using markdown.
-We recommend using redcarpet, as that is what github uses, but you can use any markdown tool really.
+We recommend using redcarpet, as that is what GitHub uses, but you can use any markdown tool really.

 There are two scripts, `dist/github-flaoured-markdown.rb`, that will convert an indivdual file, and `dist/release-utils.sh -m`, that will convert all the files.